Cross-country = 1,500+ miles, and that changes the math

 Cross-country price comparison by home size

-Tradeoff: limited dates (freight schedules are not on-demand), and you do all the loading.
-Hire labor crews at each end for $300–$600 if you need help.
+Tradeoff: limited dates, because freight schedules are not on-demand, and you do all the loading.
+Hire labor crews at each end if you need help, and get their hourly rate in writing when you book.

 PODS drops a 16-foot container at your home, gives you days to load, then trucks it.
 Pricing is higher than U-Pack but the flexibility — and built-in storage if your delivery slips — wins for households juggling closing dates.